-The loan portfolio increased 3.49% in 2020 (2019 - decreased 3.99%) and the primary driver behind that growth was an increase in local loan demand spread across the agricultural, consumer and commercial categories.
-The total amount of loans outstanding at the end of the year was \$79.39 million (2019 -\$76.71 million).
-During the 2020 year, LCU's lenders approved 294 new loans and lines of credit for almost \$32 million dollars.
-In addition to those new credits, our lending team also helped our members through this difficult year with 75 extensions totaling nearly \$25 million.
-LCU continues to look for opportunities to increase our loan portfolio by seeking out local lending opportunities, purchasing loans from other Credit Unions, and offering interest rate specials when feasible.
+The loan portfolio increased 8.36% in 2021 (2020 - 3.49%), with member loans being the largest contributing factor.
+This demand was spread across the agricultural, consumer and commercial categories.
+The total amount of loans outstanding at the end of the year was \$86.03 million (2020 -\$79.39 million).
+During the year, LCU's lenders approved 308 new loans and lines of credit for over \$46 million dollars (2020 - \$32 million).
+The lending department continues to look for new loan prospects by seeking out local lending opportunities, purchasing loans from other Credit Unions, offering interest rate specials, and in 2021, began working with a commercial broker to generate additional loans.

-Our loan portfolio remained well diversified in 2020, with relatively equal parts lent in the sectors of agriculture (33.12%), commercial (35.59%), and consumer (31.29%).
-Compared to our 2019 percentages, of 32.87%, 35.09%, and 32.04% respectively, there was not a significant change.
-The strength of the portfolio improved throughout the year with 74.81% of the portfolio secured by mortgage collateral (2019 - 73.35%) and 0% delinquency over 90 days (2019 - 0.02%).
-LCU's staff work diligently and continue using strong, prudent credit granting policies that reduce the probability of credit losses.
+Our loan portfolio continued to be diversified across the three sectors in 2021.
+There were relatively equal parts lent to our agriculture (31.48%), commercial (37.21%), and consumer (31.31%) members.
+Compared to our 2020 percentages, of 33.12%, 35.59%, and 31.29% respectively, there was a small increase in commercial loans vs agricultural and consumer loans.
+The strength of the portfolio improved throughout the year with 79.10% of the portfolio secured by mortgage collateral (2020 - 74.81%) and 0% delinquency over 90 days (2020 - 0%).
+LCU's staff work diligently and use strong, prudent credit granting policies that reduce the probability of credit defaults.